builtnorth/wp-post-types/README.md

     -   `name`: (string) The name of the column.
     -   `label`: (string) The label for the column header.
     -   `meta_key`: (string) The meta key to display (for custom fields).
-    -   `callback`: (callable) A custom callback function to display column content.
     -   `width`: (string) The width of the column (e.g., '100px').

 ### Additional Settings